Grepping Cross References

 Because ctags-exuberant is used.

-Given the small set of files containing MockZip
+Given the small set of files containing MockZip, we use

 ctags-exuberant to tag each of these files, then compare line